 Example 1.
-The motivation for the work presented in this example is to put the phenomenon of synergistic reactivity of two redox active metal sites on a mechanistic basis.
-With regard to the importance of structures in Nature that comprise multiple metals, understanding the mechanistic details of redox-cooperativity of an ensemble of metal sites is relevant to the search for strategies toward the efficient interconversion of electrical and chemical bond energies.
-In recent work, we showed that bimetallic complexes of nickel of named dithiophenol scaffold mediate both the formation and oxidation of H2, just depending on the oxidation state of the [2Ni-2S] core.
-Essential properties of the ligand include its capability to couple the metals electronically in different formal redox-states and to shuttle protons to and from the bimetallic core.
+The motivation for the work presented here is to put the phenomenon of synergistic reactivity of two redox active metal sites on a mechanistic basis.
+With regard to the importance of structures in Nature that comprise multiple metals, understanding the mechanistic details of cooperative behaviour of an ensemble of redox active metal atoms is relevant to the search for strategies toward the efficient interconversion of electrical and chemical bond energies.

 Example 3.
-Metal complexes of radical-ligands feature exciting physical and chemical properties that relate to their intriguing electronic structures.
-Each of the three complex cations of platinum drawn below features an open-shell thiolate ligand, which is why these compounds exhibit intense low-energy electronic transitions.
-The spectroscopic properties of these radical-ligand complex cations are different although their chemical compositions are very similar or even identical.
-The reason is that inter- and intraligand interactions result in subtle differences between molecular structures, rendering the [(areneS-)Pt(●Sarene)]+ chromophores electronically distinct.
-In addition, these radical-ligand fragments show promising reactivity toward polarizable element-hydrogen bonds that may be employed for synthetic applications.
+Metal complexes of radical ligands feature exciting physical and chemical properties that relate to their intriguing electronic structures.
+Each of the four complex cations of a group 10 metal drawn below features an open-shell thiolate ligand, which is why these compounds exhibit intense low-energy electronic transitions.
+The radical-ligand cations of platinum feature divergent chromophore properties although chemical compositions are very similar or even identical.
+Inter- and intraligand steric interactions result in subtle differences between molecular structures, rendering the three [(S-)Pt(●S)]+ chromophores electronically distinct.